Tri-Cape hoping to make a run at 2nd straight Carpenter Cup championship in Philly this week

-Some of the best high school players in South Jersey are coming together this week to try to repeat as Phillies Baseball Carpenter Cup champions in Philadelphia.
+Some of the best high school baseball players in South Jersey are coming together this week to try to repeat as Phillies Carpenter Cup Classic champions in Philadelphia.

 So, a lot of hard work and long practices to prepare, right?
 Nah.

-Since the New Jersey high school season has barely ended for some players, and is ongoing for others, the Tri-Cape team will gather Tuesday for the first time and give it another shot.
+Since the New Jersey high school season has barely ended for some players, and is ongoing for others, the Tri-Cape team was set to gather Tuesday for the first time and give it another shot.
 In 2021, Tri-Cape beat another New Jersey team, Mercer County, 5-3 in the final at Citizens Bank Park.

 “They’re going to show up tomorrow for the first time and we’ll mesh them together for nine innings and try to get the best results we can out of them,” head coach D.J.
 Gore, of Highland Regional, said Monday morning.

+“We had a good run of it” in 2021, he said, calling the first championship in Tri-Cape history “a big deal.”

-The defending champions will open play in the single-elimination tournament against Chester County at 12:30 p.m. at UYA Showcase Field at FDR Park (Broad Street and Pattison Avenue).
+The defending champions were scheduled to open play in the single-elimination tournament against Chester County on Tuesday at UYA Showcase Field at FDR Park (Broad Street and Pattison Avenue).
 The winner will play either Berks County or Delaware South in the quarterfinals at 10:30 a.m.
-Friday at the park's UYA Ashburn Field.
+Friday at the park’s UYA Ashburn Field.
 The semifinals will be played at Citizens Bank Park on Sunday, the final at Showcase Field next Monday.

-“We had a good run of it” in 2021, Gore said.
-It was the first championship in Tri-Cape history — “a big deal,” Gore said.
+Billy Kern, the Mainland Regional head coach and a Tri-Cape assistant coach for several years, said he likes the team they’ll take to Philadelphia on Tuesday.

+“I think we’ve got a great group of guys,” Kern said Monday morning.
+“If you look at the 25-man roster, (there are players from) teams that had deep runs in the playoffs, and then if you look on the individual side, there are some extremely talented players.”

-The Carpenter Cup began in 1986 as a showcase event to give high school players more exposure to college and pro scouts.
+The Carpenter Cup, named for former Phillies owners Bob and Ruly Carpenter, began in 1986 as a showcase event to give high school players more exposure to college and pro scouts.
 It has been held annually since then except for 2020, when it was canceled due to the pandemic.
 Among the Carpenter Cup alumni who have gone on to reach the major leagues: Mike Trout, Mike Piazza and Ben Davis.
 This year, 16 teams and more than 400 players will participate.

 “We work really well with the two conferences together,” Gore said of the staff.
 “We’re always well represented on both sides. … (Kern has) done that the last couple of years, and he does a great job.”

 The tournament also includes teams from Pennsylvania and Delaware.
-Some of those teams are able to hold tryouts and practices.
+Some of those teams are able to hold tryouts and practices before the tournament begins.
 The Jersey teams, because of their high school schedules, sort of wing it.

 But Gore and his staff don’t need to have had practices with their team to recognize the talent.